 - Two United Club passes (one-time entry) each card anniversary

-The free checked bag benefit alone pays for $95 annual fee ($0 for the first year) during your first round-trip when you and one travel companion each check one bag.
+The free checked bag benefit alone pays for the $95 annual fee ($0 for the first year) during your first round-trip when you and one travel companion each check one bag.
 You might decide to pick up this card only for these benefits.
 Additionally, you’ll get up to $100 statement credit to use towards either a Global Entry or TSA PreCheck application fee.

 In addition to the above amenities, you will also earn 2x miles per $1 spent on United purchases, at restaurants (including eligible delivery services), and on hotel stays.
 You’ll earn 1x mile per $1 spent for every non-United purchase.
 These miles will not expire as long you own a United credit card or keep your MileagePlus account active.

-Best United Airlines Credit Card For Travelers Who Love Perks: United MileagePlus Club Card
+Best United Credit Card For Travelers Who Love Perks: United Club Infinite Card

 Let’s begin with the unlimited United amenities that you will enjoy: